0xCB-dev/docs.keeb.supply/content/Fidrildi/assembly/index.md

 <br>Put the acrylic middle layer onto the plate from the bottom.
 ![caps](acryl-stack.png)

 <br>After that push the PCB onto the switch and acrylic stack.
-Make sure the PCB is laying against the acrylic with the side the controller is on.
+Make sure the PCB is lying against the acrylic with the side the controller is on.
 ![caps](final-stack.png)

 <br>Put on your preferred keycaps and your Fiðrildi is done!